Personalized search: Benefits

-One of the most critical benefits personalized search has is to improve the quality of decisions consumers make.
-The internet has made the transaction cost of obtaining information significantly lower than ever.
-However, human ability to process information has not expanded much.
-When facing overwhelming amount of information, consumers need a sophisticated tool to help them make high quality decisions.
-Two studies examined the effects of personalized screening and ordering tools, and the results show a positive correlation between personalized search and the quality of consumers' decisions.
+Two studies examined the effects of personalized screening and ordering tools, and the results show a positive correlation between personalized search and the quality of consumers' decisions:

 The first study was conducted by Kristin Diehl from the University of South Carolina.
 Her research discovered that reducing search cost led to lower quality choices.
 The reason behind this discovery was that 'consumers make worse choices because lower search costs cause them to consider inferior options.'
 It also showed that if consumers have a specific goal in mind, they would further their search, resulting in an even worse decision.
 The study by Gerald Haubl from the University of Alberta and Benedict G.C.
 Dellaert from Maastricht University mainly focused on recommendation systems.
 Both studies concluded that a personalized search and recommendation system significantly improved consumers' decision quality and reduced the number of products inspected.

 On the same note the use of the use of filter bubbles in personalized search has also led to several benefits to the users.
 For instance filter bubbles have the potential of enhancing opinion diversity by allowing like-minded citizens to come together and reinforce their beliefs.
 This also helps in protecting users from fake and extremist content by enclosing them in bubbles of reliable and verifiable information.
 Filter bubbles can be an important element of information freedom by providing users more choice.

 Personalized search has also proved to work on the benefit of the user in the sense that they improve the information search results.
 Personalized search tailors search result to the needs of the user in the sense that it matches what the user wants with past search history.
 This also helps reduce the amount of irrelevant information and also reduces the amount of time users spend in searching for information.
 For instance, in Google, the search history of user is kept and matched with the user query in the user's next searches.
 Google achieves this through three important techniques.
 The three techniques include (i) query reformulation using extra knowledge, i.e., expansion or refinement of a query, (ii) post filtering or re-ranking of the retrieved documents (based on the user profile or the context), and (iii) improvement of the IR model.